ABRA issues alcoholic beverage licenses to hotels in the District. ABRA issues two types of licenses to hotels:

 In addition, a holder of a hotel license can apply for an off-premises class B retailer's license to have a beer and wine store located inside of a hotel.
 The store can have no public access to the street or the outside of the hotel's building.
 The store can sell single containers of beer, malt liquor, or ale, excluding miniatures, in sizes of 70 ounces or less.
 In order to obtain an off-premises license, the hotel licensee would need to file a new application for an off-premises class B license.

-Hotels can obtain permits to expand their scope of operations.
-Permits can be applied for either at the time of initial application or after the license is issued:
+Hotels can obtain endorsements to expand their scope of operations.
+Endorsements can be applied for either at the time of initial application or after the license is issued: